ethereum/devp2p/rlpx.md

   "Ethereum(++)/1.0.0").
 - `capabilities` is the list of supported capabilities and their versions:
   `[[cap1, capVersion1], [cap2, capVersion2], ...]`.
-- `listenPort` specifies the port that the client is listening on (on the interface that the present connection traverses).
+- `listenPort` (legacy) specifies the port that the client is listening on (on the interface that the present connection traverses).
 If 0 it indicates the client is not listening.
+This field should be ignored.
 - `nodeId` is the secp256k1 public key corresponding to the node's private key.

 ### Disconnect (0x01)